OluwadareLab/ParticleChromo3D/README.md

 The GM12878 cell Hi-C dataset, GEO Accession number GSE63525, was downloaded from [GSDB](http://sysbio.rnet.missouri.edu/3dgenome/GSDB/details.php?id=GM12878) with GSDB ID: OO7429SF

-We used a toysyntheic dataset for supplemental results.
-This data was downloaded from [Toy Data](http://sgt.cnag.cat/3dg/datasets/)

 **3. Input matrix file format:**
 -----------------------------------------------------------